giannaRR/AP-CSA-Virtual-Pet-Project/README.md

 What users can expect when they run it: When users hit run the user is expected to type their input to interact with the program.
 A print statement will pop up, asking ,"Welcome to the Virtual Pet Simulator!• 🌊˖°𓇼⋆🐋🐚 𓈒𓏸" , "🌟 Which pet would you like to choose?
 (1-4) 🌟?"
-There is a variety of animals to choose from!
+There is a variety of animals to choose from, from there you create a bond with your new friend!

 What makes your program unique: